Sehjal Gupta – Private Client Tax Director

 We would therefore advise individuals to maintain accurate records of events to have a valid argument to put forward to HMRC if required.

-In most cases, the exceptional circumstances claim will not be made until 31 January 2021 or even 31 January 2022 in the self-assessment tax returns for the years ending 5 April 2020 and 5 April 2021.
+In most cases, the exceptional circumstances claim as a result of Covid-19 factors will have been made in 31 January 2021 or 31 January 2022 in the self-assessment tax returns for the years ending 5 April 2020 and 5 April 2021.
 It will therefore be some time before we know how HMRC will be treating these scenarios.

 A further relaxation of the rules